Reuben Foster, ILB, Alabama

 Alex Anzalone*, ILB/OLB, Florida

 Height: 6-3.
 Weight: 240.
 Arm: 30.88.
 Hand: 9.13.
 40 Time: 4.63.
 Projected Round (2017): 3-5.
-3/11/17: After some solid play in 2016, Anzalone's draft stock was dealt a serious blow by a broken arm that has ended his season.
+4/26/17: After some solid play in 2016, Anzalone's draft stock was dealt a serious blow by a broken arm that ended his season.
 While sources say that Anzalone is not real twitchy, sudden or explosive, he takes on blocks and uses his hands well.
 Anzalone is fast in a straight line, but not that quick.
-He lacks quick twitch change of direction.
+He lacks quick twitch, change-of-direction skills.
 Anzalone is decent in pass coverage, but lacks good awareness in zone.
-He is viewed as a third- or fourth-rounder who could develop into a starting inside linebacker; however, there are major durability concerns from repeated injuries in college and he could get flunked medically.
+He is viewed as a third- or fourth-rounder who could develop into a starting inside linebacker; however, there are major durability concerns from repeated injuries in college and he may have been flunked medically by some teams.

-Anzalone should have returned for his senior year, but he decided to enter the 2017 NFL Draft.
+Anzalone should have returned for his senior year, but the redshirt junior decided to enter the 2017 NFL Draft.
 He had a solid week at the Senior Bowl, where he showed impressive pass-coverage skills.